ubco-cmps/data551_course/class/milestone3.md

       so put your `app.R` in the root project folder (together with all other files mentioned in the deployment docs),
     - Any other folders can be the same as for your Python project.
-- Don't wait to deploy until Saturday night, you will not have time to solve potential issues.
+- Don't wait to deploy until the last minute, you will not have time to solve potential issues.
     - Deploy early and check that things are working, then redeploy every now and then.